-Your study destination dictates how much you need to spend during your study.
+Your study overseas destination dictates how much you need to spend during your study.
 So why not opt for a country with lower study and living costs?

 Countries like Malaysia offer top-notch education at a competitive cost.
 Germany offers virtually free education in public universities.
 If you want to get into Europe, Spain is among the countries with a low cost of living.